altocodenl/tagaway/readme.md

 ### Todo beta

 Tom
-   - mobile: mobile version
    - server/client: show checkbox on tags that are organized
    - server/client: sharebox (investigate how to create preview of thumbnail in whatsapp)
    - mobile: ios background upload
    - Submission Google Drive

 Mono
-   - rename to tagaway! repos, homepage
+   - rename to tagaway! folders, references.
    - bugs
+      - DOC: autoOrganize and timHeader
+      - server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time
       - server/client/mobile: require csrf token for logging out (also ac;log)
-      - server: test and deploy for empty idsOnly that returns {} rather than []
-      - client: fix issue with phantom selection when scrolling large selection
+      - client bug: fix with phantom selection when scrolling large selection
-      - client: refresh always in upload, import and pics // check that `_blank` oauth flow issue is fixed in old tab
+      - client: refresh always in upload, import and pics // check that `_blank` oauth flow bug is fixed in old tab
-      - server: investigate bug with piv with location but no geotags
+      - server bug: investigate bug with piv with location but no geotags
-      - server: exclude WA from hour in parse date
+      - server: prevent Whatsapp filenames with count that can be parsed into hour from being parsed as hour
    --------------
    - small tasks
       - server: script to reconvert mp4 videos using the new ffmpeg options // add logic for reconverting mp4s that don't have the right codecs (48000 aac mp42)